Options For Residential Chain Link Fence

 Removing a chain link fence can be difficult since the posts are secured in concrete.
 Even if you get the posts removed you still have the difficult to dispose of chain link mesh.

-Given the appearance of chain link and the difficulty of removal options that cover up your chain link seem attractive.
+The appearance of chain link and the difficulty of removal makes options that cover up your chain link seem attractive.
 Options include privacy slats, privacy screens and wood fence panels.

-Privacy screens attach to your fence to provide privacy while allowing some air flow.
-These screens will be the most cost effective method to add privacy to a chain link fence.
-Privacy ranges from 80 to 95 percent depending on the material.
+Privacy panels for chain link fence (aka “privacy screens”) attach to your fence to provide privacy while allowing some air flow.
+These privacy panels will be the most cost effective method to add privacy to a chain link fence.
+Privacy ranges from 80 to 95 percent depending on the privacy mesh material.
 You mount the privacy screen to your fence using zip-ties through the brass grommets in the reinforced edge.

 This type of mesh screening is made from woven polypropylene or knitted polyethylene (HDPE).
 Quality screens will be treated for UV resistance.
 The most durable privacy screens will last 8 to 10 years.
 While you have probably seen screens in a black or dark green colors you can get a wide variety of colors.